allnulled/express-boilerplate/src/Interface/www/lib/ui-script/components/xdialogport/xdialogport.md

 # xdialogport

-This is one of the components of the ui-script library.
+This is one of the components of the xcomponents library.

 ## Important note